Philzen/WebView-MultiTouch-Polyfill/README.md

 There's a demo app, showcasing the usage and abilities of WMP at https://github.com/Philzen/Webview-MultiTouch-Polyfill-Demo

 ## Usage
-1. Copy bin/wmp.jar into your own projects' `libs` folder
+1. Copy wmp.jar into your own projects' `libs` folder
 2. In your Main Activity, create a new `WebClient` object and pass it to the `WebView` that you want to enable multitouch on via `setWebViewClient()`:

         WebClient wmp = new WebClient(webview)